-Each semester shall be taken as a unit for the purposes of calculating attendance.
-A student shall be considered to have put in the required attendance for the Semester, if he/she has attended at least 75% of the number of working periods (lectures, seminars, practical & field work taken together) during each semester.

-The shortage of attendance may be condoned as per the rules of the University by the Vice-Chancellor on the recommendations of the Principal of the college and on payment of fee prescribed by the University from time to time.

-Students who secure the minimum attendance of 75% in the first semester and register for the University Examination alone can continue in the second semester.

-There shall be a uniform academic and examination calendar prepared by the University for the conduct of the programmes.
+- 7.1 Each semester shall be taken as a unit for the purposes of calculating attendance.
+A student shall be considered to have put in the required attendance for the Semester, if he/she has attended at least 75% of the number of working periods (lectures, seminars, practical & field work taken together) during each semester. - 7.2 The shortage of attendance may be condoned as per the rules of the University by the Vice-Chancellor on the recommendations of the Principal of the college and on payment of fee prescribed by the University from time to time. - 7.3 Students who secure the minimum attendance of 75% in the first semester and register for the University Examination alone can continue in the second semester. - 7.4 There shall be a uniform academic and examination calendar prepared by the University for the conduct of the programmes.
 The University shall ensure that the calendar is strictly followed.

-1.4.8 Medium of instruction and Examination
+8. Medium of instruction and Examination

-The medium of instruction and examination of the course shall be in English except for the elective subjects offered in Malayalam, Hindi, Sanskrit, Tamil and Arabic.
-However, those candidates who desire to prepare the research tools for Data collection are permitted to prepare it in Malayalam or in any other language but the English version of the same must be appended in the dissertation.

-For a pass in the examination, a candidate should secure a minimum of 50% marks in aggregate with a minimum of 40% in each Theory Paper in the External Examination of the University There is no minimum for CE including practicum of each course in both the semesters.
-Marks for CE including practicum of each course have to be given to various categories on the basis of proper guidelines and criteria prepared by the Monitoring Committee of the institution.
-Detailed records have to be maintained by institutions in each case.

-In case a candidate gets minimum for all papers but fails to get semester minimum, she/he has to re-appear for all papers to secure a pass in that semester.

-A candidate cannot appear for two semesters in two different schemes.
-In case such a situation arises, the candidate has to cancel the first semester already appeared or studied and has to take re-admission to the first semester in the revised scheme.
+- 8.1 The medium of instruction and examination of the course shall be in English except for the elective subjects offered in Malayalam, Hindi, Sanskrit, Tamil and Arabic.
+However, those candidates who desire to prepare the research tools for Data collection are permitted to prepare it in Malayalam or in any other language but the English version of the same must be appended in the dissertation. - 8.2 A student has to earn 36 credits for successful completion of the course.
+For a pass in the examination, a candidate should secure a minimum of 50% marks in aggregate with a minimum of 40% in each Theory Paper in the External Examination of the University There is no minimum for CE and other practical courses in both the semesters.
+Marks for CE and Practical courses have to be given to various categories on the basis of proper guidelines and criteria.
+Detailed records have to be maintained by institutions in each case. - 8.3 In case a candidate gets minimum for all papers but fails to get semester minimum, she/he has to re-appear for all papers to secure a pass in that semester. - 8.4 A candidate cannot appear for two semesters in two different schemes.
+In case such a situation arises, the candidate has to cancel the First semester already appeared or studied and has to take re-admission to the First semester in the revised scheme. - 8.5 Dissertation/Thesis: Each student shall submit a thesis at least 15 days before the commencement of the second semester Examinations.
+The thesis should be on some educational theme ordinarily related to the candidate's field of specialization approved by a committee consisting of Dean, faculty of Education, Principal and teachers of the M.Ed.
+Faculty.

-1.4.9 Dissertation

-1.4.10 Each student shall submit a dissertation at least 15 days before the commencement of the second semester examinations.
-The dissertation should be on some educational theme ordinarily related to the student's field of specialization.
-For doing dissertation, the student shall seek research guidance from a supervising faculty nominated by the college.
-The student shall submit a research proposal two months before the commencement of the first semester examination.
-The proposal shall be approved after its presentation by the student before the Dean, faculty of Education of the University and the Monitoring Committee of the College.
 The report should be approximately between 10,000 to 20,000 words depending on the nature of the topic.
-The dissertation shall be written in English.
-Four copies of the dissertation will have to be submitted with four copies of summary and a soft copy.
+The Thesis shall be written in English.
+Four copies of the thesis will have to be submitted with four copies of Summary and a soft copy

-1.4.11 Results:

-The results should be published within one month after the completion of each semester Examination or as per the norms of the University.
+8.6 Results: The results should be published within one month after the completion of each semester Examination or as per the norms of the University.
 No classification of result will be done during the first semester.
 The classification of the result will be done after combining the marks of first and second semester.
 The classification of results will be as follows.

-First class with Distinction Marks 80% and above First class Marks 60% and above, but below 80% Second class Marks 50% and above, but below 60% Failed Marks below 50%
+First class with Distinction Marks 80% and above

+First class Marks 60% and above, but below 80% Second class Marks 50% and above, but below 60%

+Failed Marks below 50%